 Metastatic lung cancer, or cancer that begins in one area and spreads to the lungs, is a life-threatening condition.
 It will also cause pain in the rib cage or chest.

 This is a chronic condition, causing pain throughout the body.
-Fibromyalgia is estimated by the American College of Rheumatology to affect between 2-4 percent of people, up to 90 percent of whom are women.
+Fibromyalgia is estimated by the American College of Rheumatology to affect between 2-4 percent of people,

 The pain associated with fibromyalgia may be burning, throbbing, stabbing, or aching.
 These pains are commonly felt in the rib cage, although any part of the body can be affected.